ammgws/gitgatgotya/README.md

 # gitgatgotya

-Quick script to star all the repos as from the target username's starred list.
+Quick script to star all the repos from the target username's starred list.
+#stalker

 todo readme